The Best Smokeless Fire Pits of 2024

 Longevity

 These fire pits aren’t cheap and it’s good to know that your investment won’t rust or look terrible in a few months.
-My Solo Stove has been outside for two years and my Breeo has been outside for six months.
+My Solo Stove has been outside for three years and my Breeo has been outside for a year and a half.
 Both have housed many fires, almost weekly, and I haven’t treated them preciously.
 Yet, both look great, have no rust, and work just as good as the day I got them.

 Best Smokeless Fire Pits: Reviews and Recommendations